NREL/EnergyPlus/doc/src/docs/EngineeringReference/13b-EncyclopaedicRefs.md

 where <span>\({q_{design}}\)</span> is the design heating load estimated by EnergyPlus in the zone.

-Similarly, the model estimates the air outlet temperature assuming the air mass flow rate is twice the rated water mass flow rate as
+Similarly, the model estimates the air outlet temperature using the air mass flow rate calculated above:

 <div>$${T_{a,out}} = \frac{{{q_{design}}}}{{\dot m_{a,std} {c_{p,a}}}} + {T_{a,in}}$$</div>